gombosc/WebDev_learning/README.md

 Day 27 - Check ( more leisure time - image downloader still doesn't work )

 Day 28 - Check ( internet detox, spent time reading through my notes, doing a recap over what I've learned )

+Day 29 - Check ( full recap, have a better understanding of what I've learned so far, ready to finish react )